Invisible-guy/Keras-Movie-Classification/README.md

 The fashion_mnist py file is just a small demo I used when I was watching tutorials, now you can help me!

-It would be really helpful is someone told me how to submit files in the gigabytes territory
+It would be really helpful is someone told me how to submit files in the gigabytes territory or just tell me how to optimise the saved ai

+Contributors:
+- Infernal Blueberry
+-